hiro2233/nuttx/nuttx/tools/README.txt

     1. Locate a font in BDF format,
     2. Use the bdf-converter program to convert the BDF font to the NuttX font format.
-This will result in a C header file containing defintions.
+This will result in a C header file containing definitions.
 That header file should be installed at, for example, graphics/nxfonts/nxfonts_myfont.h.

   Create a new NuttX configuration variable.
 For example, suppose